haskell/hie-bios/README.md

 In this mode, an executable file called `.hie-bios` is placed in the root of the workspace directory.
 The script takes one argument, the filepath to the current file we want to load into the session.
 The script returns the correct arguments in order to load that file successfully.
+The arguments must be delimited by newline (`\n`); i.e., each argument must be in its own line.

 A good guiding specification for this file is that the following command should work for any file in your project.